MrMimic/data-scientist-roadmap/01_Fundamentals/README.md

 * Extract information in a text (email, phone number, etc)
 * List files with the .txt extension ..

 <http://regexr.com/> is a good website for experimenting on Regex.
+Additionally, <https://pythonium.net/regex> is another regex tester for Python, with a built-in regex visualizer.

 ### Utilisation